RollerskiSeries/RollerskiSeries.github.io/rules.md

 - Competitions are open to all nationalities although there may be specific trophies awarded to UK citizens or residents of the UK.
 - __All prospective race organisers must inform the Series Directors of their intention to run a British Series event.
 The Series Directors must approve the request and inform the race organisers accordingly.__
 - The Series will have a dedicated webpage, hosted by BMCCSA, www.bmccsa.org.uk.
+    - For 2024 some race details shall also be hosted at www.gb-rollerski-series.co.uk

 ## Duties of the Series Directors
 - To invite clubs affiliated to their Home Nation governing body or organisations to host a race.